gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Contributions to GitLens+ Licensed Files

 This repository contains both OSS-licensed and non-OSS-licensed files.
-All files in or under any directory named "premium" fall under LICENSE.premium.
+All files in or under any directory named "plus" fall under LICENSE.plus.
 The remaining files fall under LICENSE, the MIT license.

-If a pull request is submitted which contains changes to files in or under any directory named "premium", then you agree that GitKraken and/or its licensors (as applicable) retain all right, title and interest in and to all such modifications and/or patches.
+If a pull request is submitted which contains changes to files in or under any directory named "plus", then you agree that GitKraken and/or its licensors (as applicable) retain all right, title and interest in and to all such modifications and/or patches.